If you run an eCommerce business, you know that marketing is essential to attract website visitors and drive sales.

 But, you don’t have to suffer from these poor cart conversion rates.
 In fact, you can reduce your online cart abandonment rate (and win big with eCommerce marketing!) through retargeting.

 You can track the people who’ve left their basket via an email or tracking pixel by:

 - Targeting them through Facebook advertising campaigns, displaying the exact products they’ve left.

 - Sending targeted emails to people who have an incomplete purchase.

 Alternatively, you could split-test your checkout page and optimize the page to reduce cart abandonment.
 This could be done through changes to your content, images, or call-to-action buttons (like “buy now” or “finish”).

 Consider the checkout page on eBags.com.
 With a clear view of the products in your virtual basket, shipping information, and sign-up discounts, these tactics can incentivize shoppers to complete their purchases.

 7. Create Awesome Content Marketing Pieces

-You likely already know that in the digital marketing world, content is king.
+You likely already know that content is king in the digital marketing world.
 That’s no different for eCommerce marketing plans.
 In fact, it’s probably truer!

-Businesses who sell their products online rarely have the opportunity to speak with a potential customer face-to-face; they’ve got to rely on the power of their digital marketing to make a sale.
+Businesses that sell their products online rarely have the opportunity to speak with a potential customer face-to-face; they’ve got to rely on the power of their digital marketing to make a sale.

 Because of this, your eCommerce brand should focus on creating educational and actionable content that attracts your ideal audience.
 In a nutshell, you should be allocating time and resources to fine-tune your content marketing tactics.

-Over 80% of shoppers conduct online research before making big purchases — and this type of content could push them to convert on your site rather than a competitor’s.
+Over 80% of shoppers conduct online research before making big purchases — and this type of content could push them to convert.

 Here’s the 3-step process you’ll need to start creating awesome content:

 - Perform keyword research to see what information your ideal customers are searching for.
 This will help ensure your content is relevant and likely to drive results.

 - Search your keyword in Google, and meet your competition.
 Analyze each page, asking yourself if you could improve.